 You’ll find them especially on The Forts Walk and along the way on the walk to Balding Bay and Radical Bay.
 Also, the Wallaby Way in Horseshoe Bay and the back streets around Picnic Bay are areas where it’s very likely you’ll get to see them too.

 If all else fails, you can visit the Magnetic Island Koala Park at Bungalow Bay.
-The accommodation and adventure center offers wildlife tours a few times a day, and where you have the opportunity to meet the three resident koalas.
+The accommodation and adventure center offers wildlife tours a few times a day where you have the opportunity to meet the three resident koalas.

 A Koala in the wild